afsunday/podtable/README.md

 ## Roadmap
 * Custom control toggle to show hidden cells in child row.
+* controls toggle in footer thoughts on what to do about it.
+* A `destroy()` method to revert any alteration the table in the DOM

 * More awesomeness in achieving a responsive datatable. &#128522;